tanu-chahal/CHESS-Buddy/README.md

 3. Comment the current baseURL in frontend/src/utils/newRequest.js file and uncomment the localhost one.

+4. Do same for const socket = io("url") in frontend/src/components/chessBoard/ChessBoard.jsx

 4. Start the frontend app:

 ```yarn dev```